celupa/political_engagement_research/README.md

 I believe it's useful to understand what makes a particular person "politically" engaged or not.
 Whether we are aware of, adhering or not to this idea, we are political creatures, living in a political world.
 Voting and asking for that succulent piece of bread at the table both rely on political undertones.
-Both of these actions involve the individual's relationship with their past and format their future.
+We are simplifying here, but both of these actions involve the individual's relationship with their past and format their future.

-The easy way out lies in political apathy.
-If, for whatever reason, we relinquish our political momentum, we lose, among other valuable things, our voice to the table.
+Wouldn't political apathy result in the relinquishing of our political momentum, thus losing, among other valuable things, our voice to the table?

-Understanding political profiles would help us:
+Understanding political profiles is the first step in a comprehensive process that would help us to:
 * **Inform** about the consequences of political engagement
 * **Prevent** political manipulation by identifying vulnerable populations
 * **Support** intervention campaigns to revigorate political engagement